janus-idp/operator/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Tests
 - [ ] Documentation
+- [ ] If the bundle manifests have been updated, make sure to review the [`rhdh-operator.csv.yaml`](../.rhdh/bundle/manifests/rhdh-operator.csv.yaml) file accordingly

 ## How to test changes / Special notes to the reviewer
 <!--